Simone Biles: Personal life

+Relationships

 Biles was in a relationship with fellow gymnast Stacey Ervin Jr. from August 2017 to March 2020.

 She began dating professional American football player Jonathan Owens in August 2020.
 They met through the dating app Raya.
 Biles announced her engagement to Owens on February 15, 2022, and they were married on April 22, 2023.

+Health

 In September 2017, Biles spoke about having attention deficit hyperactivity disorder (ADHD) after her medical records were leaked online, revealing that she had been taking Ritalin (methylphenidate) to treat the condition during the Olympics.
 Having been diagnosed as a child, she had previously disclosed her condition to the World Anti-Doping Agency and obtained a medical exemption, allowing her to take the medication during competition.
 Biles said that ADHD is "nothing to be ashamed of and nothing that I'm afraid to let people know."

 Biles underwent a breast augmentation in June 2025 and has openly discussed details of the procedure.
 She has also disclosed receiving other cosmetic plastic surgery procedures including a lower blepharoplasty and earlobe surgery.

+Tattoos

+As of mid-2024, Simone Biles had seven tattoos.
+She got her first—the Olympic rings on her right forearm—after competing in the 2016 Summer Olympics.
+She also has a butterfly tattoo on the back of her right hand, an "XO" tattoo on her inner lip, a "Golden" tattoo on her inner left wrist, a "1997" tattoo just above her elbow, an "I Shall Rise" tattoo on her clavicle, and, on an unknown location, a "444" tattoo that matches Owens'.

+Volunteering

+In 2021, Biles became an ambassador for Friends of the Children, a nonprofit organization that provides professional mentorship to at-risk youth.
+She spoke to children in the program about her experiences in foster care and about the support the nonprofit provides to children in foster care.
+During her Gold Over America tour, Biles donated $50,000 towards the opening of a Houston chapter for the organization.